dansiviter/jule/README.md

 This will generate a class `com.foo.MyLog$log` which actually does the logging.

-To get an instance use `uk.dansiviter.logging.LogProducer`:
+To get an instance use `uk.dansiviter.juli.LogProducer`:
 ```java
 public class MyClass {
   private final static MyLog LOG = LogProducer.log(MyLog.class);